 What Is Risk Burndown Chart?

-The risk burndown chart is a visual representation of data in Excel.
-From this chart, we will be able to get information about the risk percentage of any project in terms of time.
-From this chart, we will be able to estimate how much extra effort or extra time is needed to complete the project.
+From the risk burndown chart, we will be able to get visual information about the risk percentage of any project in terms of time.
+For example, we will be able to estimate how much extra effort or extra time is needed to complete the project.

-In this section, we will discuss how to create a risk burndown chart in Excel in detail in the below section.
-We want to create a risk burndown chart for a software project.
-This project deadline is 6 months.
+Say, we want to create a risk burndown chart for a software project and the project deadline is 6 months.

 Step 1: Collect and Arrange Data to Create a Risk Burndown Chart

 - First, we will insert practical data into the dataset.

 - We will use a formula to calculate the remaining work using the formula on cell J6.

 Here, we subtract the sum of the total working hours from the estimated work hours.
 Extend the formula from cell J6 to cell J11.

 Read More: How to Create Sprint Burndown Chart in Excel

 Step 2: Modify Source Data Properly